hemicharly/on-demand-archive-process-nodejs/README.md

 ## ON-DEMAND ARCHIVE PROCESS

-This project demonstrates an example of a Node.js application, aiming to apply the power of Node.js stream and pipeline data processing to efficiently process large datasets in batches, minimizing memory consumption.
-It reads a CSV file in chunks using streams, parses the data with the '@fast-csv/parse' package, and processes it in batches before inserting it into the MySQL database.
-Using streams and pipelines allows more efficient and scalable execution, especially when dealing with large volumes of data.
+This project demonstrates an example Node.js application, with the goal of applying the power of Node.js flow and pipeline in data processing, aiming to efficiently process large data sets in batches, minimizing memory consumption.
+It reads a CSV file into chunks using streams, parses the csv data and batch processes it before inserting in the MySQL database.
+The use of streams and pipelines allows for more efficient and scalable execution, especially when deal with large volumes of data.

 ### Keywords